-But once Selina actually becomes the President, things don’t really get any better.
-In fact, they are worsened by the fact that she is the President.
+But things don’t get any better for Selina once she becomes the President.
+In fact, I think they actually get worse.
 If she’d worn squeaky shoes and delivered an address as the Vice President, some pundits and sites may have gotten a laugh, but now she’s under a much larger microscope and every single move she makes will be scrutinized, criticized and analyzed to a greater extent.
 But she tries to absolve herself of any blame, such as when she called the team a pack of idiots during “Crate” and telling Kent here that he should have questioned her authority when she removed Leslie Kerr instead of Leanne Karr.

 Having to retake the Oath of Office and losing the New Hampshire primary certainly don’t help, either.
 There was genuine truth to when Selina told her team that any screw-ups would become a part of her legacy.
 She can’t afford to have someone muck things up for her, but it’s going to and already has happened right out of the gate.
 The joy she and Gary felt when they first learned that she would become President dissipates by season’s end when nothing really changes.